IBM/template-argocd-gitops/README.md

 4. Update `{directory}/values.yaml`
      - Replace `<app-chart-name>` with the helm chart name
      - Add any application-specific configuration under the heading

+### Configuring the GitOps repository for a secret

+The following steps will set up the configuration for a set of secrets to be generated using the [Key Protect plugin](https://github.com/ibm-garage-cloud/argocd-plugin-key-protect):

+1. Copy `templates/secrets-plugin` into the root of the repository and give the folder a name that represents the collection of secrets
+2. Update `secret.yaml` with the name and values section for values that should be created in the Secret

 ## Creating ArgoCD projects and applications